shreyaa26/shreyaa26/README.md

-# Shreya Saroha - Aspiring Full-Stack Developer
+Hi!
 I'm a B.Tech student majoring in Computer Science and Engineering at IGDTUW, Delhi.
 I'm a passionate learner with a growth mindset, eager to leverage skills and experience to create impactful solutions.
 ## Projects
 ### Web Development
 * **Get started with Naruto** - Comprehensive guide website for the Naruto anime (HTML, CSS, JavaScript).
 Users can watch episodes, learn about the series, and purchase merchandise.
 [Link to project](https://github.com/shreyaa26/Get-started-with-Naruto)